Potential ROI on Hiring A Virtual Assistant

 3. Billing Amount Collection

 The percentage of revenue collected by a practice depends on the specialty.
-The study took 60% as the industry average for in-house bill collection rate.
+The study took 60% as the industry average for the in-house bill collection rate.
 It was found that outsourcing can help a practice grow its collection rate by 5% to 15%.
-The average was found to be 10% growth in collections.
+The average was found to be a 10% growth in collections.

 Overall, the cost comparison between in-house and outsourced medical billing services favored the latter.
 The most important factor working in its favor is its ability to collect a higher percentage of the billed amount.